Sydney Metro West: Tunnelling

-The contract for the Central Tunnelling Package was awarded to the Acciona Ferrovial joint venture in July 2021 at a cost of $1.96 billion.
-The contract for the Western Tunnelling Package was awarded to Gamuda and Laing O'Rourke joint venture in March 2022 at a cost of $2.16 billion.
+In August 2020, the government announced a shortlist of three consortia to deliver the project's first two major tunnelling packages.
+The consortia would first bid for the Central Tunnelling Package to build 11 km of twin tunnels between The Bays and Sydney Olympic Park.
+The remaining two consortia who were not successful would then bid for the Western Tunnelling Package to build 9 km of twin tunnels between Sydney Olympic Park and Westmead.
+The contract for the Central Tunnelling Package was awarded to the Acciona Australia and Ferrovial joint venture (AF JV) in July 2021 at a cost of $1.96 billion.
+The contract for the Western Tunnelling Package was awarded to Gamuda and Laing O’Rourke joint venture (GALC JV) in March 2022 at a cost of $2.16 billion.